Basic Income and the United Nations

 These UN organisations have stressed the value and advantages of using a Basic Income to meet Human Rights obligations.
 Here is a brief summary of some of the points they cover or emphasise.

-The value and advantages of a Basic Income in meeting basic Human Rights.
+- The value and advantages of a Basic Income in meeting basic Human Rights.
 UNESCO, UNDP, UN Women, UNICEF.

-The value of a Basic Income for the support of women and children.
+- The value of a Basic Income for the support of women and children.
 UNESCO 17 April 2020, UN Women 2021, and UNICEF 2020.

-The use of a Basic Income in recovery from natural or manmade events such as earthquakes, flooding, pandemics, or from economic depressions and war.
+- The use of a Basic Income in recovery from natural or manmade events such as earthquakes, flooding, pandemics, or from economic depressions and war.
 UNESCO 3 June 2020.

-The importance of considering how a Basic Income is financed, sources of income and funding mechanisms.
+- The importance of considering how a Basic Income is financed, sources of income and funding mechanisms.
 UNESCO 12 February 2021.

-The need for a Basic Income to meet universal basic needs with additional payments for those with additional needs.
-Also referred to as a 'Basic Income with add-ons' or 'selectivity within universalism'.
+- The need for a Basic Income to meet universal basic needs with additional payments for those with additional needs.
+Also referred to as a ‘Basic Income with add-ons’ or ‘selectivity within universalism’.
 UNICEF 2020.

-The need to consider "Broad targeting" rather than "Narrow targeting" as a way of ensuring that Basic Income expenditure reaches those most in need without the high compliance costs and the high error rate of narrow targeting.
+- The need to consider “Broad targeting” rather than “Narrow targeting” as a way of ensuring that Basic Income expenditure reaches those most in need without the high compliance costs and the high error rate of narrow targeting.
 This can be achieved by coupling a Basic Income with an appropriate tax scheme.
 UNICEF 2020.

 The options discussed on other pages on this web-site align with United Nations papers and recommendations.

-Scroll down to read more about United Nations statements and publications and for links to these items.
-The items linked below do not include all UN statements and publications.
+Scroll down to read more about United Nations statements and publications, and for links to these items.

-United Nations Secretary-General (UNSG)
+UNSG – United Nations Secretary-General

-On 18 July 2020, the United Nations Secretary General proposed using Basic Income in:
+- On 18 July 2020, the United Nations Secretary General proposed using Basic Income in:

-On 18 July 2020, the UN Secretary General António Guterres gave the annual Nelson Mandela Lecture during which he said:
+Tackling the Inequality Pandemic: A New Social Contract for a New Era - On 18 July 2020, the UN Secretary General António Guterres gave the annual Nelson Mandela Lecture, during which he said:

-A changing world requires a new generation of social protection policies with new safety nets including Universal Health Coverage and the possibility of a Universal Basic Income.
+A changing world requires a new generation of social protection policies with new safety nets, including Universal Health Coverage and the possibility of a Universal Basic Income.

 Watch the full video (1h 32m) or read the full text here.

-Reported by Malcolm Tory on the Basic Income Earth Network website here.
+Report by Malcolm Tory on the Basic Income Earth Network (BIEN) website here. - In July 2023, the United Nations Secretary-General published:

 Our Common Agenda Policy Brief 9 – A New Agenda for Peace